-3.6 Configuring Wi-Fi Band
+4.6 Configuring Wi-Fi Band

 - (1) Go to the page for configuration. - Method 1: Choose Network-Wide > Workspace > Wireless > Wi-Fi > Wi-Fi List.
 Select the Wi-Fi network, and click Edit. - Method 2: Choose One-Device > Config > WLAN > Wi-Fi > Wi-Fi List.
 Select the Wi-Fi network, and click Edit. - (2) Set the band of Wi-Fi signals.
-Both the 2.4 GHz, 5 GHz, and 6 GHz frequency bands are supported.
-The 6 GHz frequency band has a faster transmission rate and less interference compared to the 2.4 GHz and 5 GHz frequency bands, but it is usually not as good as the 2.4 GHz and 5 GHz frequency bands in terms of signal coverage and wall penetration.
-The 5 GHz frequency band has a faster transmission rate and less interference compared to the 2.4 GHz frequency band, but it is usually not as good as the 2.4 GHz frequency band in terms of signal coverage and wall penetration.
-You can select the signal frequency band according to the actual needs.
-The default frequency band is 2.4 GHz + 5 GHz or 6 GHz.
-When 2.4 GHz + 5 GHz is selected, Wi-Fi signals are emitted simultaneously in the 2.4 GHz and 5 GHz frequency bands.
-When 6 GHz is selected, Wi-Fi signals are broadcasted in the 6GHz frequency band.
+The device supports the 2.4 GHz and 5 GHz bands.
+Compared with the 2.4 GHz band, the 5 GHz band supports a higher network transmission rate and is less susceptible to interference, but is inferior in signal coverage and through-wall penetration.
+You can select an appropriate signal band based on actual requirements.
+The default Wi-Fi band is 2.4G+5G, indicating that Wi-Fi signals are emitted in both 2.4 GHz and 5 GHz bands.

-3.7 Configuring Band Steering
+4.7 Configuring Band Steering